-It affects the asset lifecycle - specifically development assets where engagement with local authorities and planning permissions increasingly hinge on how climate related factors have been taken into account, we see it in our investment products where we are increasingly investing in assets that we can improve from a climate-impact point of view and therefore drive value and occupancy while also contributing positively to the decarbonisation of the economy, for financial planning it is affecting our internal resourcing and budgets through increasingly complex climate risk assessments, reporting, and skills requirements.
+It affects the entire asset lifecycle and investment strategy structures.
+Physical climate related risks are a significant risk area that needs to be properly assessed for all assets, irrespective of type.
+Similarly, from a transition risk point of view, engagement with local authorities about planning requirements is increasingly hinging on how climate related risks and opportunities have been taken into account in the design.
+We also see it in our investment strategies where we are increasingly investing in assets that we can improve from a climate-impact point of view and therefore drive value and occupancy while also contributing positively to the decarbonisation of the economy.
+There is increasing investor demand for investment products that address these risks and capitalise on the opportunities in an innovative way.
+For financial planning it is affecting our internal resourcing and budgets through increasingly complex climate risk assessments, reporting, and skills requirements.